Krystal Harris: Our Titan of Training

 Krystal describes her training process as a well-oiled engine.
 “If something isn’t working right, I’m trying to find what part of training needs to improve.
 Where can I train better so that this will flow?” she asks herself.
 “I’m the type of person to put attention towards those types of things.
 Consistency is key.
 Stay consistent unless an opportunity presents itself and then take it from there.”

 It’s the attention to every detail, including training of new team members, that is an essential part of providing the best food and service to every HipCityVeg guest that comes in the door.
 “The guests have been amazing,” Krystal gushes.
 “They’re so open and so welcoming!
 They make the entire experience even better.”

 New York, we are blown away by your enthusiasm and kindness!
-We couldn’t have done it without you, and we couldn’t have done it without our Head of Training, Krystal Harris.
+We couldn’t have done it without you, and we couldn’t have done it without our Head of Training and Talent Development, Krystal Harris.